 The world has no shortage of engineers, but it does need people who specialize in certain areas of engineering.

 ‘Geoprofessions’ refer to the engineering disciplines that relate to the Earth and the environmental services applied to it.
-Here are four other engineering branches that relate to geotechnical engineering with information about how they can use their knowledge to help us:
+Here we are discussing four engineering branches that relate to geotechnical engineering and information about how they can be used:

 Environmental engineering is probably the closest in relation to geotechnical engineering.
 Environmental engineers try to solve problems facing the environment by using the principles of engineering, chemistry and biology.